KCG expects to start trading interest rate swaps by year-end

 By John McCrank

-NEW YORK, Jan 31 Trading firm KCG Holdings Inc , which reported a quarterly loss on Friday due to merger costs, plans to trade interest rate swaps before the year is out, the company's chief executive said.
+NEW YORK Trading firm KCG Holdings Inc (KCG.N), which reported a quarterly loss on Friday due to merger costs, plans to trade interest rate swaps before the year is out, the company's chief executive said.

 Interest rate swaps, which allow investors to hedge against interest risk, make up $490 trillion, in notional value, of the $633 trillion over-the-counter derivatives market.
 Much of the swaps market is moving onto new exchanges known as swap execution facilities (SEFs), as required by the Dodd-Frank financial reform bill, representing an opportunity for trading firms like KCG.